Want to jump straight to the best advisor? Most people definitely prefer working with SmartAsset for their advisor needs.

 All 401(k) and IRA retirement savings plans are not the same.
 Consult with your employer about the details of your retirement plan.
 Get information on the plan’s investment portfolio and the tax implications.
 Some employers offer a 401(k) match plan.
-This means your employer will match your annual 401(k) contribution.
+This means your employer will match a percentage of your annual 401(k) contribution.
 For every dollar you commit to the plan, your employer’s contribution could range from $0.50 to $1.
-The maximum employer contribution limit is usually around 6% of your annual salary.
+The maximum employer contribution limit is usually around 6% of your annual salary up to a certain cap.
 For added insight, read the best investment for retirees.

 There is a possibility that you can get higher returns from stocks and other securities.
-The stock market has a 10-year average return of 10%.
-However, stocks investing can be treacherous for the novice.
+The stock market is generally considered to have an a long-term average return of 8%.
+However, stocks investing can be treacherous for the novice, and returns are not guaranteed.
 Even if you use a broker, educate yourself on the various investment strategies.
 Read about comparing online brokers and the best retirement books.

 You can also try out a financial advisor to help plan your retirement.
 Financial advisors are professionals who understand the complexities of saving for your post-working life.
 To find a financial advisor, try SmartAsset’s free tool which will match you with 3 advisors in your area.